-PacBio Sequel II Library Prep & Sequencing
+PacBio Revio and Sequel II Library Prep & Sequencing

 Please also see the: Introduction to PacBio Sequencing and General Information or submit a sample with our submission form.

-PacBio Sequel II and Sequel IIe Sequencing: Services and Performance
+PacBio Sequencing Services and Performance

-The PacBio Sequel II and Sequel IIe Sequencers
+The PacBio Revio and Sequel II Sequencers

 • Please see the information from PacBio on the new sequencer.